vives-webtechnology-2018/puchimon/README.md

 ## Excercise

+- [ ] Choose your own names for the Puchimons, and add at least 6 names
 - [ ] Implement the actual fight method that will subtract the damage from the attacker of the health of the victim
 - [ ] Choose a random attacker and random victim
 - [ ] Make sure that the attacker and victim are not the same Puchimon